-Junkyards buy cars without titles by using state-approved alternative processes.
-These include bonded titles, mechanic’s liens, bill of sale allowances for older vehicles, and verification through law enforcement databases.
-Each state has different rules governing how salvage businesses can legally acquire vehicles without standard titles.
+Junkyards can buy cars without a title by using state-approved alternative processes.
+Each state has different rules about how salvage businesses can legally purchase vehicles without a title.

 - Bonded titles: Buyer purchases a surety bond guaranteeing ownership

-- Mechanic’s lien: For vehicles abandoned at repair shops
+- Mechanic's lien: For vehicles left at repair shops

 - Bill of sale with registration: Accepted for older vehicles in some states

-- VIN verification: Police or DMV confirms vehicle isn’t stolen
+- VIN verification: Police or DMV confirms the vehicle isn't stolen

 - Affidavit of ownership: Notarized statement from seller